AF7TI/girotick/README.md

 ## Installation

 Widespread usage is strongly discouraged because GIRO doesn't need a ton of database connections.
-Please consume data from an existing [giroapp webservice](https://github.com/AF7TI/giroapp#running-code)
+Please consume data from an existing [giroapi](https://github.com/AF7TI/giroapi#running-code)

 ## Contributing
 Contributions welcome!
 Forgive my intial barbaric use of github.
 Fork the project and open a pull request.